 Call Tracking Phone Numbers the Wrong Call for Local Marketing

-Have you been tempted to use one of those marketing services that reports on how many calls your business receives from your search or social listings?
+Have you ever been tempted to use one of those call tracking services that reports on how many phone calls your business receives from your search or social listings?

-I see their ads touting their local marketing services every (heck – even I get them!)
-You see them everywhere, so surely they must be onto something – RIGHT?
+I see their ads touting their local marketing services everywhere (heck – even I get them), so surely they must be onto something.

 Q: Does it matter whether I include multiple telephone types?